 “We made the union huge … The leadership made us branch and regional leaders of Amcu,” said Siphamandla, one of the union’s first organisers on the platinum belt.

 But, according to him, things quickly soured when “almost the whole of Anglo’s Rustenburg section called for a leadership election to be held” at the union’s 2014 regional congress.
+As a result, the congress was never held and nearly all of the shop stewards were axed, including Siphamandla.

 His expulsion from the union, which he says essentially belongs to Mathunjwa, came in the wake of a purge of other shop stewards at Anglo Platinum.
 These included Gaddafi Mdoda, Thebe Maswabi and Godfrey Lindani, who played a pivotal role in helping to swell Amcu’s ranks during a six-week unprotected strike at the mine in 2013.